vmenger/deduce/docs/source/tutorial.md

 from deduce import Deduce

 deduce = Deduce()

-del deduce.processors['dates'] # remove date annotators
+# remove date annotators
+del deduce.processors['dates']

-deduce.processors.add_processor('some_new_category', MyCustomAnnotator(), position=0) # add another annotator at start
+# add another annotator
+deduce.processors.add_processor(
+    'some_new_category',
+    MyCustomAnnotator(),
+    position=0
+)
 ```

 Note that by default, processors are applied in the order they are added to the pipeline.
-To prevent an annotator being added after the redactor (meaning the annotations would not be redacted in the text), use the `position` keyword of the `add_processor` method, as in the example above.
+To prevent a new annotator being added after the redactor (meaning the annotations would not be redacted in the text), use the `position` keyword of the `add_processor` method, as in the example above.

 #### Changing tokenizer